- How are 7th-10th grade teachers across subject areas currently teaching writing in their classrooms?

 Information for Interested Teachers

 Upon completing the intake survey, each teacher will be assigned a unique code.
 Teachers will then be given a unique survey link based on their code.
-This unique survey link will allow teachers to complete the daily survey without entering any identifying information.
-As teachers complete their daily surveys, researchers will aggregate and analyze the de-identified data.
+This unique survey link will allow teachers to complete the writing instruction survey without entering any identifying information.
+As teachers complete their surveys, researchers will aggregate and analyze the de-identified data.

 If information from this study is published or presented at scientific or professional meetings, teacher names and other personal information about you will not be used.